 - Charitable trusts: Charitable trusts are examples of tax-exempt irrevocable trusts.
 In such trusts, income generated is distributed to the beneficiaries for a set duration of time specified in the terms.
 After that period, the remainder is distributed to charities identified by the trust’s grantors.
 Out of all irrevocable trusts, charitable trusts provide the maximum tax benefits.

-What are the Advantages and Disadvantages of Revocable Trusts?
+What Are the Advantages and Disadvantages of Irrevocable Trusts?

 The most attractive feature of irrevocable trusts to estate planners are the tax benefits that accrue to such vehicles.